SharoneMathews/U18AII5202_23BAD111_Experiment-5/README.md

-Smart Campus Dashboard – Power BI
+# Smart Campus Dashboard – Power BI

-An interactive Power BI dashboard designed to analyze and monitor key academic metrics in a Smart Campus system.
-This project transforms raw student data into meaningful insights using KPIs, interactive visuals, and slicers.
+An interactive Power BI dashboard designed to analyze and monitor key student academic metrics in a Smart Campus environment.

+---

-Project Overview
+# Project Overview

-The Smart Campus Dashboard provides a centralized view of student attendance and academic performance, helping educational institutions track trends, identify gaps, and support data-driven decisions.
+This project focuses on converting raw student academic data into meaningful insights using Power BI Desktop.
+The dashboard enables stakeholders to track attendance and performance trends with dynamic filtering and KPI indicators.

+---

-Objectives
+# Objectives

-Monitor key student performance metrics using Power BI
+Monitor key student metrics using interactive dashboards

-Visualize attendance and academic performance through KPIs and charts
+Visualize attendance and academic performance using KPI cards

-Enable interactive analysis by Department and Semester
+Enable dynamic filtering by Department and Semester

+Support data-driven academic decision-making

+---

+# Dataset

+File Name: 5.student_performance.csv

-Dataset
+# Dataset Fields

-File: student_performance.csv

-Columns:

 Student_ID